ion-oset/election-test-cases/docs/notes/cvr-notes.md

     - The main ones are  `Contest`/`CVRContest` and `ContestSelection`/`CVRContestSelection`.
 - In general the attributes of similar types differ significantly between the election definition and the cast vote record.
 - Not all sub-elements of a cast vote record start with `"CVR"`, only the ones that are ambiguous.
 This can be confusing when trying to remember what something is called.

+### Record Attributes

+Notes on attributes of specific records.

+CVR records:

+- `SelectionPosition` and validity:
+    - `HasIndication` means there was a mark in a particular selection position.
+    - `IsAllocable` is whether the mark is valid or not.
+If `HasIndication` is `"no"` then `IsAllocable` can be left out.
+- `CVRContestPosition.OptionPosition` and `SelectionPosition.Position` are subtly different.
+In a valid majority or plurality ballot the latter is always `1` and can be left out.
+In other voting variations where there can be multiple votes per

 ### JSON Schema Notes